In this article

 Braces are the most common way to correct an underbite.
 Traditional braces are made up of several components.
-Metal brackets fix directly onto the front of a tooth.
+Metal brackets that cement directly onto tooth surfaces are known as conventional (buccal) braces.

 Metal brackets hold the wires that shift the teeth into the correct position.
 Braces can also include separators or spacers that create room between the teeth.

-The reverse-pull face mask wraps around a child’s head.
-It slows down the growth of the lower jaw in an attempt to allow the upper jaw growth to “catch up.”
+The reverse-pull facemask wraps around a child’s head.
+It slows down the growth of the lower jaw in an attempt to allow the upper jaw to “catch up.”
 It’s especially likely to be used for underbites caused by an underdeveloped upper jaw (and not just an overdeveloped lower jaw).

-An upper jaw expander is a wire-frame appliance that orthodontists fit across a patient’s palate.
-At prescribed intervals, a key is used to widen the expander a small amount.
-The upper jaw expands gradually until the lower teeth no longer sit outside of the upper teeth.
+A palatal expander is a wire-frame appliance that orthodontists fit across someone’s palate (the roof of the mouth).
+At prescribed intervals, a key is used to widen the expander by a small amount.
+The upper jaw expands gradually until the lower teeth no longer sit outside the upper teeth.

 Baby tooth extractions are a standard underbite treatment for children.
-With the early extraction of the teeth, there is room for permanent teeth to grow straight.
+With early tooth extractions, there is room for permanent teeth to grow straight.

 Orthodontists try to avoid extracting a child’s permanent teeth.
-However, in severe underbite cases, treatment may be required for free movement of the teeth.
+However, in severe underbite cases, permanent tooth removal may be needed to allow for the movement of the other teeth.

 Adults with an underbite require different orthodontic treatment than a child with the same condition.

-Invisalign clear aligners can also fix some adults’ underbites.
-However, severe underbites may require Invisalign treatment as well as surgery.
+Invisalign and other in-office clear aligners can also fix some adults’ underbites.
+However, severe underbites may require Invisalign treatment (or braces) and surgery.
 Speak with a dentist or oral surgeon to discuss possible treatment plans.

 Dental braces are commonly used to treat underbites in people of all ages.
 This is because they exert the amount of pressure needed to perform complex tooth realignments.

-Adults who do not want metal braces can opt for transparent ceramic braces, or lingual braces, which run behind the teeth.
-Both of these options may help boost confidence and self-esteem.
+Adults who do not want visible metal braces can opt for transparent ceramic braces, or lingual braces, which run behind the teeth.
+Both of these options may help boost confidence and make people less self-conscious.